Save 16% on Disney+ with an annual subscription

 How much do these alternatives cost compared to Netflix?

-A basic Netflix subscription will set you back $9.99 a month, but this only gets you the ability to stream to one device at a time and limits you to streaming in Standard Definition (SD).
+A basic Netflix subscription will set you back $9.99 a month, but this only gets you the ability to stream to one device at a time and limits you to streaming in SD.

 Stan prices its basic service similarly, charging $10 a month for SD streaming to a single device at a time.
-Its higher tiers match Netflix, too, with HD streaming and a three-device cap setting you back $14 compared to Netflix's $13.99 for HD and a maximum of two simultaneous devices.
-4K streaming is slightly cheaper, with Stan charging $17 a month compared to Netflix's $17.99.
+Its higher tiers match Netflix, too, with HD streaming and a 3-device cap setting you back $14 compared to Netflix's $13.99 for HD and a maximum of 2 simultaneous devices.
+4K streaming is slightly cheaper, with Stan charging $17 a month compared to Netflix's $19.99.

-Amazon Prime Video and hayu have the clear price advantage over the competition, both charging $6.99 a month for access to their entire catalogue.
-The catch there is that hayu only allows you to stream to one device at a time, and both hayu and Amazon Prime Video have far smaller content libraries than Netflix.
+Amazon Prime Video and hayu have the clear price advantage over the competition, both charging $6.99 a month for access to their entire catalogues.
+The catch there is that hayu only allows you to stream to one device at a time.
+Both hayu and Amazon Prime Video have far smaller content libraries than Netflix.

 Which shows and movies do Netflix's competitors offer?